TeamINTERACT/data_pipeline/sensedoc/ETL/README.md

 ## Validate data

+See script `sensedoc\ETL\validate.py`

 Scan each city/wave folder and report missing participants and/or SD data with no match according to linkage files

 For each city/wave:
 1. Read linkage file `interact_id`, `sd_id` (more than 1 SD_ID possible)
 2. Look for a matching folder named `{interact_id}_{sd_id}`; this folder contains one or more SQLite3 databases with SenseDoc sensor data.
 Report any missing folder for follow-up.

+### Notes

+- Vancouver and Victoria wave 3 data required to be unzipped and renamed befaore being validated, see script `sensedoc\ETL\utilities.py`
+- Jeff's flag (_e.g._ `ignore`) are not considered when looking for data
+- As of commit `#348ef11`, participant'S data folder with `sdb` files are not listed in linkage file are ignored

 ## Load and transform data